vedichaudhri/cs147-potluck/README.md

 Operating Instructions

-This prototyped was developed for the iPhone X using Swift.
+This prototype was developed for the iPhone X using Swift.
 To run the prototype, you must first have XCode downloaded.
 This prototype works best with version 12.1.
 1. Download .zip file of the project
 2. Unzip the file and click the unzipped folder “cs147-potluck-master”
 3. Navigate to the folder “potluck”